How to Pay for Healthcare in New Zealand if You are from Overseas

 Dentists and opticians are run by private companies in New Zealand, meaning there is a great difference between prices for dental and vision care.
 You will have to pay for dentists and opticians yourself unless you have dental issues caused by an accident that occurred in New Zealand, then you may be able to get some compensation from the ACC for dental care.

 It’s best to shop around when looking for dentists and opticians in New Zealand, as it is unlikely that your travel insurance will cover this (unless you have added it on as an extra).

-It is compulsory for working holiday visa-holders to have travel insurance during their time in New Zealand.
+It is compulsory for international students and working holiday visa holders to have travel insurance during their time in New Zealand.
 For those on a visitor visa, the choice is up to you.
 For those who have travel insurance, what it covers depends on the policy you have purchased.
-In most cases, your travel insurance will cover the cost of medical consultations with a GP/doctor and any part cost that is not covered by ACC or the New Zealand healthcare system.
+In most cases, your travel insurance will cover the cost of medical consultations with a GP and any part cost that is not covered by ACC or subsidised by the New Zealand healthcare system.

 How to Pay Using Travel Insurance